Jobs at Circus Eruption

 Experience of working with children and young people

-An awareness of health and safety and child protection issues and how to ensure good practice
+An awareness of safeguarding issues and how to ensure good practice

 Experience of monitoring and evaluating performance

 Experience of working with community /third sector organisations

 Other - Essential

 Ability to work flexible hours (this can be recovered through time off in lieu)

 Driving license and car